taeyo/SignalRStockTick/README.md

 # SignalRStockTick
-It's StockTickR sample using Azure SignalR Service
+This is ASP.NET CORE version of StockTickR sample using Azure SignalR Service